 Here, near the small county seat of Byrdstown, is a group of buildings well worth exploring.
 The log cabins are exact replicas of the birthplace of Cordell Hull, one of the greatest statesmen in American history.
 Beside them is a museum that houses artifacts from his remarkable life and career.

-Hull was born here in 1871 and educated in a one-room schoolhouse in a nearby town of Willow Grove (the town no longer exists; click here to learn what happened to it).
+Hull was born here in 1871 and educated in a one-room schoolhouse in a nearby town of Willow Grove (the town no longer exists).
 Hull did very well in school, and by the time he was 20 he was a practicing lawyer; a state legislator at age 21; then a judge at 31.
 Hull later was elected to the U.S. House of Representatives and then the Senate.
 But today he is mainly remembered for the twelve years he served as U.S. Secretary of State under President Franklin Roosevelt.

 For 12 years Cordell Hull was the international face of the United States.
 He spent much of the 1930s in an effort to try to stop another world war from taking place.
 Once that war came his focus shifted to shaping the postwar world.
 He and President Roosevelt were convinced of the need for an international organization that would be stronger than the failed League of Nations that predated the war.
 Out of these efforts came the United Nations.
 In fact, Hull is rightfully considered the Father of the United Nations.